 Any other specific risks and complications will be discussed prior to the procedure.

 You should seek medical attention if you experience:

-Please contact the office on 07 3332 1999 or attend the Mater Emergency Department if you require urgent attention.
+Please contact the office on 07 3332 1999 or attend your nearest hospital emergency department if you require urgent attention.